 - The encounter was consensual.4

-But even consent has limits.
-If the defendant went outside the boundaries of what was consented to, it may still count as sexual assault.
+Even consent has limits.
+If the defendant went outside the boundaries of what was consented to – such as not using a condom when you told them to – it may count as sexual assault.5

 Yes.
-California Civil Code 3294 allows plaintiffs to recover punitive damages if they prove the defendant acted with oppression, fraud, or malice.
-Punitive damages serve “for the sake of example and by way of punishing the defendant.”
+State law under California Civil Code 3294 allows you to recover punitive damages if you prove the defendant acted with

-This is just one reason why going to the police after an assault can be advantageous, even if charges are never brought.
-At the very least, it can help if victims of sexual assault tell someone right away and, in cases of rape, undergo rape kit testing.
+Possibly.
+Potential defamation claims are just one reason why going to the police after an assault can be advantageous, even if charges are never brought.
+At the very least, it can help you tell someone right away and, in cases of rape, undergo rape kit testing.

-We also advise our clients not to post details of an alleged sexual assault on social media, tempting though it may be.
-If you want to participate, we recommend not disclosing specifics that would identify the perpetrator.
+We also advise you not to post on social media details of an alleged sexual assault that would identify the perpetrator.
 Focus instead on how the encounter made you feel.

 Alternatively, you can contact California’s Child Protective Services Agency to report the abuse.